soketi/echo-server/docs/PM2.md

 └─────┴────────────────┴─────────────┴─────────┴─────────┴──────────┴────────┴──────┴───────────┴──────────┴──────────┴──────────┴──────────┘
 ```

-**Remember, if you are scaling processes or nodes, make sure to NOT use the local driver since it won't talk effectively between processes/nodes, and you should use a replicating driver like Redis (which is set by default).**
+**Remember, if you are scaling processes or nodes, make sure to NOT use the local driver since it won't talk effectively between processes/nodes, and you should use a replicating driver like Redis.
+See [Environment Variables for replication](ENV.md#replication).**